RobinCaroff/workshop-kmp/codelab.md

 ## STEP SIX - A dedicated Use Case
 Duration: 0:15:00

-#### In this step, you will implement a dedicated use case for retreiving the APOD data in the Kore Library !
+#### In this step, you will implement a dedicated use case for retrieving the APOD data in the Kore Library !

 To follow up with on the previous step and follow the single responsability principle, we will create a use case to retrieve APOD data.
 The main goal is to abstract the logic behind this operation.
 No needs for the final app to know how the data will be retrieved.